 Nutritional supplements serve many purposes.
 They fill in nutrition gaps, help support the immune system, help reduce inflammation, and more.
 Dietary supplements are anything taken by mouth to supplement the diet.
 Supplement forms include capsules, tablets, pills, gummies, chewables, and liquids.

 The Food and Drug Administration (FDA) has detailed and enforced labeling requirements for nutrition and health claims.
-However, they do not approve a supplement before it hits the market.
+However, the FDA does not approve a supplement before it hits the market.
 The FDA places responsibility on supplement manufacturers and distributors to evaluate the safety and proper labeling of their products.

-Does this sound like a fox guarding the henhouse?
+Does that sound like a fox guarding the henhouse?
 How can you know which supplements and supplement brands are safe?
-If you want to develop a supplement brand, how can know a manufacturer is producing high-quality supplement products?
+If you want to develop a supplement brand, how can you know if a manufacturer is producing high-quality supplement products?

 Third-Party GMP Certification

-In 2007, regulations for dietary supplement current Good Manufacturing Practices (GMP) were put in place.
+In 2007, the FDA set regulations for dietary supplements’ current Good Manufacturing Practices (GMP).
 GMP regulations pertain to manufacturing facilities, packaging, labeling, and storing.
-These regulations require quality control measures and documentation for dietary supplement’s raw materials and final product identification, quality, purity, strength, and composition.
+These regulations require quality control measures and documentation for dietary supplements’ raw materials and final product identification, quality, purity, strength, and composition.

 By law, a supplement contract manufacturing company must be registered with the FDA and comply with GMP regulations.
 But there is no government program for GMP certification.
 Various private auditing companies like NSF International provide third-party GMP certification.